Leo Mullin: Career

-Personal Life, Philanthropy, and Civic Involvement
+Personal life, philanthropy, and civic involvement

 Throughout his business career, Mullin remained significantly involved in civic and charitable arenas.
-He served as chairman of the Juvenile Diabetes Research Foundation (the nation’s largest non-governmental funder of diabetes research), Chairman of the Field Museum of Natural History in Chicago, Vice-Chairman of the Chicago Urban League and as a board member of Northwestern University, Chicago’s Children’s Hospital, the President’s Export Council (appointed by President Clinton) and was a member of the Business Council and the Business Roundtable.
+He was chairman of the Juvenile Diabetes Research Foundation (the nation’s largest non-governmental funder of diabetes research), Chairman of the Field Museum of Natural History in Chicago, vice-chairman of the Chicago Urban League and as a board member of Northwestern University, Chicago’s Children’s Hospital, the President’s Export Council (appointed by President Clinton) and was a member of the Business Council and the Business Roundtable.

-He and his wife, Leah (née Malmberg), whom he married after her service as a Peace Corps Volunteer in Peru (1963-1965), and who is a graduate of Bryn Mawr College, are parents of two children.
+He and his wife, Leah (née Malmberg), whom he married after her service as a Peace Corps volunteer in Peru (1963-1965), and who is a graduate of Bryn Mawr College, are parents of two children.